sherl0cks/application-onboarding-guide/README.md

 # Application Onboarding Guide

-## tl;dr I just want to run it

-- copy `files/example-app-inventory-step-3.json` into the `vars` directory
-- execute `run.sh`

 ## Introduction

 This guide assumes:
-- You are using [the CI-CD Starter](https://github.com/rht-labs/examples/tree/master/ci-cd-starter) or a version of it.
+- You are planning to use [the CI-CD Starter](https://github.com/rht-labs/examples/tree/master/ci-cd-starter) or a version of it, and that this automation will be run before try to do anything with your specific application.
 It's possible to take a different approach, but we haven't documented that
 - You are onboarding a Java app that builds into an uber jar (TODO - guide for web apps)
 - Your app exposes a REST API on port `8080`
 - Your app does not require external services (e.g. a database) to be available in order to boot up and operate